peteraellig/OMTplay/README.md

 When I first read about OMT during the release of vMix29 and saw the DLLs, I was determined to get something like this up and running.
 This is the result.
-It runs flawlessly on all my PCs
+It runs flawlessly on all my PCs.
 With the help of Copilot and a lot of patience, **we** managed it.
 All Intel machines with Nvidia or Intel graphics.
 Unfortunately, I was unable to control the bandwidth.
 In the first version of vMix29, a connection required approx. 50-80 Mbits, in the current version it's approx. 150-170 Mbits.
 But maybe my first project was 50i and now it's 50p.
 Perhaps someone would like to continue the research on this application — or it might inspire ideas for a better app.
 For me, at the moment, it's “goal achieved.”